ChrisGok/ds-nd-disaster-response/README.md

 ### **2. ML Pipeline**

 The ML pipeline uses CountVectorizer and TfidfTransfomer for the text data and predicts catgories with the help of an MultiOutputClassifier in connection with Random Forests. <br> GridSearch is used to find the best model for certain predefined parameters.
-The model is saved as a pickle file for further usage within the web app.
+GridSearch takes a while to run, so remember to adjust the parameters.
+The model is saved as a pickle file for further usage within the web app. <br>
+Since the data is unbalanced

 ### **3. Web App**

-The web app allows for new text messages which are classified in the given categories using the ML model build in step 2.
+The web app allows for new text messages which are classified in the given categories using the ML model build in step 2. <br>
+A brief overview is provided for the underlying data as shown in the figures of the app.
+Since we deal with an unbalanced data set having many observations for certain categories while only a few for other categories, the results of the classification test should be interpreted with caution.

 ## How to use